Games client plus its

 publisher/subscription handles from there.

-style.
-Both sit on the same MoQT substrate, so a TS player and a Python authority
+vs options style.
+Both use the same MoQT substrate, so a TS player and a Python

 Games — the client

-One Games instance per (room, player) — or (room, server) for the
+Use one Games instance per (room, player), or per (room, server) for the

 authority.
-The session is opened lazily on the first publish or subscribe and
+The client opens the session lazily on the first publish or

 - TypeScript